stridecolossus/JOVE/panama.md

 9. Finally there are a couple of other edge-cases for by-reference parameters which are discussed in the next section.

 Note that the notion of native mappers to transform method arguments is already sort of provided by Panama.
-Native methods are implemented as general method handles which support mutating method arguments and return values out of the box.
+Native methods are implemented as method handles which support mutating method arguments and return values out of the box.
 The original intention was to make use of this functionality, unfortunately it proved very difficult in practice for all but the most trivial cases, most examples do not get any further than simple static method adapters probably for this reason.
 However this is definitely an option to revisit when the refactoring process (and our understanding) is more mature.

 ## Reference Types

 There are two edge-cases for by-reference parameters:

-* A structure parameter can be returned by-reference, e.g. `vkGetPhysicalDeviceProperties` returns a `VkPhysicalDeviceProperties` instance.
+* A structure parameter can be returned by-reference, e.g. `vkGetPhysicalDeviceProperties` populates a `VkPhysicalDeviceProperties` instance.
 An 'empty' structure instance is created by the application and the native library assumes that the off-heap memory has been allocated as required.

 * Similarly for the elements of an array, e.g. `vkEnumeratePhysicalDevices` returns an array of device handles.
 The application creates an empty array which is sized accordingly beforehand (generally via the _two stage invocation_ mechanism) with off-heap memory allocated for each element.
 Note that memory is assumed to be a contiguous block in this case.

 In both cases the Java type is instantiated by the application but is _populated_ by the native layer.
-This implies that the off-heap memory is allocated by the framework but the actual data is empty (default structure fields, null array elements), with the returned data being demarshalled _after_ the method invocation.
+This implies that the off-heap memory is allocated by the framework but the actual data is empty (default structure fields, null array elements), with the returned data being unmarshalled _after_ the method invocation.
 Additionally there is presumably no point in marshalling an empty structure or array to the native layer.

 The problem here is that one cannot determine from the method signature whether a parameter is being passed _by value_ (i.e. data populated by the application which is essentially immutable as far as marshalling is concerned) or is intended to be passed _by reference_ and populated by the native layer.
 JNA used the rather cumbersome `ByReference` marker interface, which required _every_ structure to also have by-value and by-reference implementations, combined with fiddly special-case application code to switch behaviour depending on each use-case.